 1. Working Group Recommendations

-The PDP-WT recommends modifying clause 10 – Council Deliberations of Annex A of the ICANN by-laws to reflect current practice and requirements in the rules of procedure to consider a report if it is received at least eight days in advance of a Council meeting, otherwise the report shall be considered at the next Council meeting.
-In addition, the PDP-WT recommends adding language to codify the current practice that anycan request the deferral of the consideration of a final report for one Council meeting. (see section 3 for proposed new language)
+The PDP-WT recommends modifying clause 10 – “Council Deliberations of Annex A” of the ICANN Bylaws to reflect current practice and requirements in the rules of procedure to consider a report if it is received at least eight (8) days in advance of a Council meeting, otherwise the report shall be considered at the next Council meeting.
+In addition, the PDP-WT recommends adding language to codify the current practice that any voting Council member can request the deferral of the consideration of a final report for one Council meeting..

-The PDP-WT recommends to provide additional guidance to GNSO Council in the Policy Development Process Procedure Manual on how to treat Working Group recommendations, especially those that have not received full consensus and the expected / desired approach to adoption of some, but not all, or rejection of recommendations.
+The PDP-WT recommends providing additional guidance to GNSO Council in the PDP Manual on how to treat Working Group recommendations, especially those that have not received full consensus and the expected / desired approach to adoption of some, but not all, or rejection of recommendations.
 PDP WGs should be encouraged to indicate which, if any, recommendations are interdependent so the GNSO Council can take this into account as part of their deliberations.
+The Council should be strongly discouraged from itemizing recommendations that the PDP WT has identified as interdependent.
 The PDP-WT would like to express its concern about the GNSO Council ‘picking and choosing’ or modifying recommendations, but recognizes that this is the Council’s prerogative.
 The PDP-WT would like to encourage the GNSO Council that there were it does have concerns or would propose changes to recommendations, it passes these concerns and/or recommendations for changes back to the respective PDP Working Group for their input.

 2. Public Comments